The Ultimate List of Webinar Statistics for 2023

 WebinarCare reports that they are getting an education is why people sign up for a webinar.

 When it comes to B2B and B2C, hosting an event that helps give the proper knowledge to people on something your business offers is the best way to engage them.

 13. The days of the week best to host webinars are Tuesday, Wednesday, and Thursday.

 Running a webinar on the best days for your target audience is essential for increased participation rates.

-Having the right analytics in place and hosting events on days where your target audience has a higher turn-up rate is beneficial on many different levels.
+Having the right analytics in place and hosting events on days when your target audience has a higher turn-up rate is beneficial on many different levels.

-The mid-week days of Tuesday, Wednesday, and Thursday happen to be the best days to host webinars.
+The mid-week days of Tuesday, Wednesday, and Thursday are the best days to host webinars.